LinkWellNodes/Documentation/docs/services/direct-request-jobs/examples/sports-data/SportsDataIO.md

 ## Troubleshooting

 Having trouble with your request?
-Check our [Custom Data Feeds FAQ](/knowledgebase/faq/Chainlink-Users#custom-data-feeds).
+Check our [Chainlink Direct Requests FAQ](/knowledgebase/faq/Chainlink-Users#chainlink-direct-requests).

 :::caution
 This job has a configured gas limit of **1,000,000** for writing your result on-chain.
 If your transaction isn't returning any value after more than 60 seconds of waiting, use the appropriate block explorer to navigate to the '**Oracle Address**' you entered into your consumer contract for this job to see if any recent transaction(s) have failed due to an '**out of gas**' error.
 If so, you'll need to either A) Return a smaller response, B) Split your request into multiple oracle transactions, or C) Contact us to request a higher gas allowance for your specific use case (may result in higher job pricing).